Superrusp/ClassGram/README.md

 3. You will get basic addresses as well as the *api_id* and *api_hash* parameters required for user authorization.
 4. set environment variables using generated previously *api_id* and *api_hash* in the following format: **TG_API_ID=your_api_id;TG_API_HASH=your_api_hash*

-Then in the file *ClassGram/backend/src/main/resources/application-dev.properties* you have to uncomment line number 4.

 In order to run Kurento MediaServer (needed for videoconferencing), the following command in the terminal must be executed:

 *docker run -p 4443:4443 --rm -e OPENVIDU_SECRET=MY_SECRET openvidu/openvidu-server-kms:2.20.0*